- LIVING FOR FREE and GIVING

 ABC Happiness Conference news article:

-Visit ABC Brisbane and listen Here There you can listen to the ABC radio interview with panel guests (including Dennis) at the Happiness Conference (26 minutes).
+Visit ABC Brisbane and listen Here There you can listen to the ABC Happiness Conference radio interview (26 minutes) with panel guests (including Dennis).

 You can view other news articles and interviews about Dennis and the Spirit of Christmas Shop by clicking on this link "In the Media"